harshavardhan24-tech/AIW-Infra-Migration/Labfiles/module2-exercise3-V2.md

-# HOL2: Exercise 3: Migrating your applications and data using Microsoft services and tools, such as Azure Migrate, the Azure Hybrid Benefit, and additional programs (Optional)
+# HOL 2: Exercise 3: Migrating your applications and data using Microsoft services and tools, such as Azure Migrate, the Azure Hybrid Benefit, and additional programs (Optional)

 ### Estimated duration: 50 Minutes